 The date from which interest could accrue, if indeed the bank were to be successful in its claim, cannot in any event be from the 30th January 1998, as it claims.
-This date is as it is endorsed on the cheque itself, but it is common cause, from exhibit "A", the deposit slip of the payee, Computronics, that the abanna a can auganata di fau ancomant morabilatan an tha
+This date is as it is endorsed on the cheque itself, but it is common cause, from exhibit "A", the deposit slip of the payee, Computronics, that the cheque was presented for payment much later, on the

 30th June 1998.
 It was only on the 4th July 1998 that the bank first debited the first defendant's account with the amount of E73 400.
-It is therefore incorrect to claim interest on an overdrawn account from the 30th January 1998.
+It is therefore incorrect to claim interest on an overdrawn account from the 30\ January 1998.
 At best, interest comes into play from the 30th June, the date of the deposit, if not from the 4th July, the date of debiting the drawer's account.